-- We will not knowingly pursue any activity that might conflict, or appear to conflict, with the the job duties.
-A conflict exists whenever an employee or those acting on behalf of the organization or a related party (e.g. family member, friend, or business associate) may receive a benefit from any decision or action taken by the employee - We will not knowingly pursue participation in the selection, award, or administration of a contract supported by a Federal award if there is a real or apparent conflict of interest.
-A conflict of interest would arise when an employee, officer, or agent, any member of his or her immediate family, partner, or an organization which employs or is about to employ any of the parties mentioned above, has a financial or other interest in or a tangible personal benefit from a firm considered for a contract. - We will exercise good faith and fair dealing in all transactions that involve our responsibilities to the organization. - · We will not misuse our position for personal gain. - We will disclose any potential conflicts of interest to management or administration.

-- As a general rule, business courtesies such as entertainment, meals, transportation or lodging should not be provided to and received from customers, referral sources or purchasers of hospital services.
-To avoid the appearance of impropriety, we will not accept or provide any gifts with a value in excess of \$200 without the approval of the President and CEO.
+- We will not knowingly pursue any activity that might conflict, or appear to conflict, with the interests of the organization.
+We will exercise good faith and fair dealing in all transactions that involve our responsibilities to the organization. - We will not misuse our position for personal gain. - We will disclose any potential conflicts of interest to management or administration. - As a general rule, business courtesies such as entertainment, meals, transportation or lodging should not be provided to and received from customers, referral sources or purchasers of hospital services.
+To avoid the appearance of impropriety, we will not accept or provide any gifts with a value in excess of \$100 without the approval of the President and CEO.
 No gift will ever be made in order to influence the referral of patients or services.
-Certain charitable donations exceeding this value or gifts to individuals in appreciation for their volunteer service to MHN may be provided upon approval of the President and CEO.
-Gifts of money or cash equivalents are never permissible.
-No gift will ever be given or accepted in order to influence the referral of patients or services. - Any violation is grounds for disciplinary action, including termination of assignment or contract for services.